kaby76/Trash/readme.md

 [![Build](https://github.com/kaby76/Trash/workflows/CI/badge.svg)](https://github.com/kaby76/Trash/actions?query=workflow%3ACI)

 **Status: The toolset is still undergoing a major rewrite.
-Consider this toolkit as "pre-alpha".**
+Consider this toolkit as "pre-alpha".
+Old tools are being removed, and new ones are being added.
+Features are being added, while bugs are constantly being fixed.
+The XPath/XQuery engine is still being rewritten.**

 **The repo [g4-scripts](https://github.com/kaby76/g4-scripts) contains a collections of Bash which use Trash.
 The repo also contains XQuery scripts that implement complex